MZandtheRaspberryPi/toulouse_rover/README.md

 The other aspect is that with such low resolution on my encoders, I found speed control of my motors to be challenging.
 I would like to use the encoders to also control how fast my wheels are turning, so the magnetic encoders with higher resolution should help with that in the future.

+## Front Wheel
+The front wheeel I had on the rover was pretty sturdy and given my motors were weak i could actually get thrown off my course by it.
+For example if the wheel was pointing left and i tried to go forward, my robot would tilt forward left instead of straight forward.

+To fix this, I could use a gearing system on my current motors to give them more torque and slow them down, or use different motors or a different front wheel, like a ball one.

 ## Lidar Power Consumption

 It takes a substantial amount of current to start the Lidar spinning and my raspberry pi cant deliver that from its USB 3.0 socket.
 I ended up plugging in a portable power bank, like the kind you use to recharge your phone, at startup so that the lidar could draw off of that.
 Then I unplugged the power bank once the lidar was spinning to run autonomously.
 I'd like to design a better power system that can handle the lidar current, and also has some safety measures built in like monitoring the Lipo and shutting down if the battery is too low.